aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-header-manipulation/defining-custom-order-of-information-in-mhtml-with-csharp/_index.md

 ### How can I download the Aspose.Email for .NET library?

-You can download the Aspose.Email for .NET library from the official Aspose website by visiting [this link](https://releases.aspose.com/email/net).
+You can download the Aspose.Email for .NET library from the Aspose.Releases: [Aspose.Releases](https://releases.aspose.com/email/net/).

 ### Can I use Aspose.Email to modify other email-related formats?